2012 Everest Education Expedition

 - Reconnaissance of the lower Khumbu Glacier for possible hazards associated with rapid ice recession, as well as impacts of ice recession throughout the Khumbu region on downstream water resources.

-- Assessing impacts of climate change in the High Himalaya through repeat photography of glacier recession:
+- Assessing impacts of climate change in the High Himalaya through repeat photography

 - Extreme Ice Survey: changing camera equipment & general, on-site maintenance of each station (Conrad Anker and Jim Balog, in charge);

 - Repeat photography from stations occupied in 1963 by Barry Bishop, a member of the ′63 American Mount Everest Expedition (Bishop went on to be Director of Research for National Geographic)

 - Compilation of a "geologic field guide for trekkers" from Lukla to Namche Bazaar, Pangboche, Dingboche, Lobuche, Gorak Shep and Everest Base Camp.

 - Lastly, we are very interested in the "tectonic geomorphology" of the Everest region and Greater Himalaya, as related to long-term climate patterns across the Himalaya, regional uplift and patterns of erosion, and links to tectonic models of mid-crustal channel flow extrusion.
 Seeing the overall, regional geomorphology first-hand from vantage points near the Everest massif will help define questions and objectives for further research.

 Obviously, the above list of research objectives is very aggressive and highly optimistic.
 Several factors could limit our success with any or all of these objectives.
 However, we have structured the research objectives to include a mix of studies that can be easily done at lower elevations, with more difficult tasks that can only be done high on the massif.
 Therefore, there is no doubt that results will be forthcoming from at least some of the research objectives listed above.